Automation Case Studies

 Founded in 1938, ONCE (abbreviation for the Spanish name Organización Nacional de Ciegos Españoles) is a social organization in Spain that is dedicated helping people who have visual impairments or blindness sustain and support themselves.

-The organization has the unique challenge of providing a social service to thousands of ‘affiliates’ while generating revenue from the country’s lottery system, and ensuring they are in compliance with the high regulatory standards expected of them from the Spanish Government.
-The organization turned to Robotic Process Automation (RPA) to solve many of the inefficiencies that had built up over its 82-year existence, leading to better service and more productive employees.
+The organization has the unique challenge of providing a social service to thousands of ‘affiliates’ while generating revenue from the country’s lottery system, and making sure they are in compliance with the high regulatory standards expected of them from the Spanish Government.
+The organization turned to robotic process automation (RPA) to solve many of the inefficiencies that had built up over its 82-year existence, leading to better service and more productive employees.

 ONCE serves over 70,000 affiliates through its 28 main offices spread around Spain.
 Their support does not end there, as they help employers adapt their offices for visually impaired people and provide support for older populations with poor or no eyesight.
 In order to do this, the organization employs over 23,000 people, of which 18,000 are involved in selling lottery tickets, which forms the main source of funding for ONCE.
 There are around 5,000 support staff located in the various offices and agencies dotted around the country.